SonicIntangibles/ICAD_CorpusReview_SI/README.md

-# ICAD_CorpusReview_SI
-Supplementary code for the ICAD Corpus Review paper
+# Supplementary code for the ICAD Corpus Review paper